Brandon Lowe Player Props: Rays vs. Astros

 - Lowe is hitting .235 with a double, six home runs and 11 walks.

-- Among the qualified batters in baseball, he ranks 120th in batting average, 84th in on-base percentage, and 35th in slugging.
+- He ranks 121st in batting average, 78th in on base percentage, and 35th in slugging among qualified hitters in MLB action.

-- Lowe has picked up a hit in 60.0% of his 20 games this season, with at least two hits in 20.0% of them.

-- Looking at the 20 games he has played this year, he's hit a long ball in six of them (30.0%), and in 7.6% of his trips to the plate.
+- Looking at the 20 games he has played this year, he's went deep in six of them (30.0%), and in 7.6% of his trips to the dish.

-- He has scored a run in 11 games this year, with multiple runs four times.
+- He has scored in 11 of 20 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.